strongdm/strongdm-sdk-python/README.md

 ## Contributing

-Currently, strongDM does not accept pull requests for this repository.
-Please submit any feedback to <support@strongdm.com>.
+Currently, we are not accepting pull requests directly to this repository, but our users are some of the most resourceful and ambitious folks out there.
+So, if you have something to contribute, find a bug, or just want to give us some feedback, please email <support@strongdm.com>.